kat-pel/pdsnd_github/README.md

    - count of gender (only for Chicago and NYC) and user types
    - displaying earliest, most recent, and most common year of birth (only for Chicago and NYC)

 The code is handling also unexpected user input without failing.
 A message about the incorrect input is shown to the user in the terminal, asking the user to try again.
-It is also possible for the user to see the raw data five rows at a time.
+It is also possible for the user to see the raw data five rows at a time if they wish to do so.
 In the end the user is asked if they want to start again or exit.

 In this project the following packages were used:
    - time